vmware-tanzu/package-for-source-controller/README.md

 # Fluxcd-source-controller

+## What this package does

+The main role of the source management component is to provide a common interface for artifacts acquisition.
+The source API defines a set of Kubernetes objects that cluster admins and various automated operators can interact with to offload the Git and Helm repositories operations to a dedicated controller.

-The source-controller is a Kubernetes operator, specialised in artifacts acquisition from external sources such as Git, Helm repositories and S3 buckets.
+The source-controller is a Kubernetes operator, specialises in artifacts acquisition from external sources such as Git, Helm repositories, and S3 buckets.
 The source-controller implements the [source.toolkit.fluxcd.io](https://github.com/fluxcd/source-controller/tree/master/docs/spec/v1beta1) API and is a core component of the [GitOps toolkit](https://toolkit.fluxcd.io).

+This documentation provides information about the specific TCE package.
+Please visit the [TCE package management page](https://tanzucommunityedition.io/docs/v0.11/package-management/) for general information about installation, removal, troubleshooting, and other topics.

+## Components

+This package uses flux-source-controller version 0.24.4

+## Files

+Not relevant for this particular package.

+## Package Limitations

+You can report the bugs related with the package [here](https://github.com/vmware-tanzu/package-for-source-controller/issues)

 ## Configuration